ndsev/zswag/README.md

 ## OpenAPI Options Interoperability

-The Server, Clients and Generator currently  offer several degrees of freedom regarding HTTP-specifics in the OpenAPI YAML file:
+The Server, Clients and Generator offer various degrees of freedom regarding the OpenAPI YAML file.

-* **HTTP Method**
-* **Parameter Format**
-* **Server URL Base Path**

 The following sections detail which components support which aspects of OpenAPI.
 The difference in compliance is mostly due to limited development scopes.
 If you are missing a particular OpenAPI feature for a particular component, feel free to create an issue!

-**Note:** For all options that are not supported by `zswag.gen`, you will need to manually edit the OpenAPI YAML.
+**Note:** For all options that are not supported by `zswag.gen`, you will need to manually edit the OpenAPI YAML file to achieve the desired configuration.
+You will also need to edit the file manually to fill in meta-info (provider name, service version, etc.).

 ### HTTP method

-To change the **HTTP method**, simply place the desired method as the key under the method path, such as in the following example:
+To change the **HTTP method**, the desired method name is placed as the key under the method path, such as in the following example:
 ```yaml
 paths: